smokejohn/ogl_project_base/readme.md

 * CMake >= 3.10
 * GLFW >= 3.3

-GLADE source code is included in this repository (OPENGL 3.3) if you want you can switch it out for a different version greater than OPENGL 3.3 by generating your own source with the [GLADE webservice](https://glad.dav1d.de).
+GLAD source code is included in this repository (OPENGL 3.3) if you want you can switch it out for a different version greater than OPENGL 3.3 by generating your own source with the [GLAD webservice](https://glad.dav1d.de).
 Place the source files into the libs folder (libs/glad)

 ### Building